realXtend/doc/arch_article/simple.rst

 regards to flow control.
 The Tundra server lacks many basic features of the more advanced OpenSimulator, like running untrusted user authored scripts and combining multiple regions to form a large grid.
-However, Tundra is already useful for local authoring and deploying applications with custom functionality.
+However, Tundra is already useful for both local authoring and deploying applications with custom functionality on public servers.
 And it serves as an example of how a generic EC approach to virtual worlds functionality can be simple yet practical.